deepinsight/mxnet-operator/README.md

 ### Failure/Termination Semantics

-The semantics for aggregating status of individual replicas into overall TfJob status needs to be thought out.
+The semantics for aggregating status of individual replicas into overall MxJob status needs to be thought out.

 ### Dead/Unnecessary code